 Your doctor will fit your pessary to hold the pelvic organs in position without causing discomfort.
 Pessaries come in different sizes and should be fitted carefully.

-Pessaries can be used successfully to treat other gynecologic conditions, such as a uterus that is in the wrong position.
+Pessaries can be used successfully to treat other gynecologic conditions, such as a uterus that is in the wrong position or stress incontinence.

 What To Expect